 Call for submissions - Children's Books

-Are you an Aboriginal or Torres Strait Islander children’s book writer or artist/illustrator?
+Are you an Aboriginal or Torres Strait Islander writer or illustrator with a tale to tell?

-Illustrations can use a range of media, from water colour, acrylic, colour pencils to collage, photography and digital.
+- Illustrations can use a range of media, from watercolour, acrylic and coloured pencils to collage, photography and digital.

 Board books: Age 0-3 Years